jevi-me/heat-templates/README.md

 **Policies and IPs**
 * `k8s_master_floating` - Creates a floating IP address for the master node
 * `k8s_master_floating_association` - Attaches it to the master node
-* `k8s_master_access` - Creates a security group for the master node with the nexessary open ports
+* `k8s_master_access` - Creates a security group for the master node with the necessary open ports

 **Servers and Volumes**
 * `k8s_master` - Creates the master node